 Soak the lima beans in about 2 quarts of water overnight.

 Drain and put lima beans in the slow-cooker insert.
 Stir in the chopped onions and add the ham bone.
 Add 3 to 4 cups of fresh water just to cover the beans.

 Cover and cook the beans on high for 2 1/2 to 3 hours, or until the lima beans are tender.

-Add any extra diced ham, the Cajun or Creole seasoning and black and cayenne peppers.
+Add any extra diced ham, Cajun or Creole seasoning, and black and cayenne peppers.
 Taste and add salt as needed.
-Cover and cook on LOW for 4 hours, or until the beans are very tender.
+Cover and cook on low for 4 hours, or until the beans are very tender.